ethereumclassic/ethereumclassic.github.io/content/blog/2023-07-19-how-to-use-blockscout-with-etc/index.md

 ## Search ETC by Transaction (TX)

-1. On Blockscout, you can search individual transactions as well.
-To search a specific transaction, you need to enter the transaction hash on the top right hand corner field and press enter.
+1. On Blockscout, you can also search individual transactions.
+To search for a specific transaction, enter the transaction hash in the top right-hand corner field and press `Enter`.

 ![](5.png)